 La Parguera provided a good night's sleep, the first since George Town.
 The town is small and there are colorful buildings, mostly weekend places it seems, built right out over the water.
 There are reefs and mangroves all around, a bioluminescent bay, and we had fun checking it all out.
 We snorkeled the reef, and Michael went swimming in the biolum bay.
 It was fun to see the water light up around his moving hands and feet!

-After a couple of nights in La Parguera, we set out for Palmas Del Mar where we are now, on the east coast of Puerto Rico.
+After a couple of nights in La Parguera, and one at Gilligan's Island, we set out for Palmas Del Mar where we are now, on the east coast of Puerto Rico.
 We stopped overnight in Puerta Patillas, but didn't even get the dinghy down - it had been a long day (60 miles with a stop for fuel in Salinas), and we wanted to get going early.
 We arrived in Palmas about 10 a.m., and are in a marina, so we can rent a car and go see some of the country.
 We gave Celilo a bubble bath - she was very salt-crusted! - and then spent the afternoon at the marina tiki bar and pool.
 We are feeling like we are at the Ritz!

 We are still with Banyan and Blue Moose, sharing dinners and happy hours with what Michael calls "The Canadian Navy" - and turns out that Dave, of Banyan, was actually in the Canadian Navy!